Globale en locale optima

 Doing less

-An article, posted 11 days ago filed in ruby, programming, efficiency, go, ai & rust.
+An article, posted about one year ago filed in ruby, programming, llm, efficiency, go, ai, compilation & rust.

 A lot of automation is about doing less manual labour.
 People who automate enjoy doing less.
 This desire lead to new programming languages, advanced IDE-tooling, but recently we’ve gotten a new type of assistance: AI.
 Microsoft using Github Copilot, Amazon with CodeWhisperer, and more will follow offering yet another Code predictor using ‘open source’ models.